mieubrisse/personal-writing/first-do-nothing/post.md

 > I am still.
 My eyes hold his and I am not afraid of who he is, what he has done.
 I accept.
 I feel we know each other.
 Surprise flits over his face.
 He blinks.
 His lips curl and I know he has chosen to help.
 > “Let them go.”

-If Antje had succumbed to her fear and fought or ran, she would have reinforced the predator-prey dynamic and likely resulted in a terrible outcome.
+If Antje had succumbed to her fear and fought or ran, she would have reinforced the predator-prey dynamic and likely gotten a terrible outcome.

 Her choice to pursue the non-obvious, better path removed worlds of trouble from her future.